gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.5.0/install/install-on-aws-script.md

 ### Note:
   - The local mount point `./awsinstall` will hold your Terraform config files.
 You can always modify them and re-run the install script in order to make changes to your Gitpod deployment.

-  - The local mount point `/tmp/gc` will cache your AWS credentials.
-It is safe to delete this folder if you don't wish to leave any tokens behind.

   - The first workspace start might take a up to 10 minutes because it needs to pull several docker images and initialize the registry.